-As of May 20, 2010, approximately \$345.0 million was on deposit to the credit of the Reserve Account.
-The amount required to be accumulated in the Reserve Account will be approximately \$222.6 million after giving effect to (i) the issuance of Power Revenue Bonds issued for non-refunding purposes within the previous 60 months and (ii) the issuance of the Bonds and the Series CCC Bonds.
+After the issuance of the Bonds, approximately \$343.9 million will be required to be on deposit in the Reserve Account.
+The amount required to be accumulated in the Reserve Account will be approximately \$203.1 million after giving effect to (i) the issuance of Power Revenue Bonds issued for non-refunding purposes within the previous 60 months, (ii) the issuance of the Bonds, the Series ZZ Bonds and the Series AAA Bonds, and (iii) the refunding of the bonds expected to be refunded with the proceeds of the Series ZZ Bonds and the Series AAA Bonds.
 In accordance with the provisions of the Trust Agreement, the Authority will transfer any excess amount on deposit from time to time in the Revenue Account to the Bond Service Account of the Sinking Fund.